 Messages from The Magic Kingdom!

 A column about the adventures and insights that come from Sedona Retreats or living in Sedona or as I call it--The Magic Kingdom!

 Dedicated to my Subscribers!

-I was working on a new writing project when I heard my four year old daughter call out from her room across the hall—“Daddy!”
+I was working on a new writing project when I heard my five year old daughter call out from her room across the hall—“Daddy!”